tkim/emsx_api_doc/source/faq.rst

 	broker destination or to a broker algorithm, which supports basket.
 The term basket here is not intended for those who want to tie a particular group of orders into a trading strategy.

 	Currently routing a basket is a two-step process in EMSX API.
-First, the user will need to use `` CreateOrder`` request to create the order and include the ``EMSX_BASKET_NAME`` in the field.
-To route the order, the user can use either ``GroupRouteEx`` or ``GroupRouteWithStrat`` and include the `` EMSX_SEQUENCE`` number inside the array.
+First, the user will need to use ``CreateOrder`` request to create the order and include the ``EMSX_BASKET_NAME`` in the field.
+To route the order, the user can use either ``GroupRouteEx`` or ``GroupRouteWithStrat`` and include the ``EMSX_SEQUENCE`` number inside the array.

 	If the user misses an ``EMSX_SEQUENCE`` number inside the specified basket, the particular missing order will not be sent as part of the basket.
+This is the same logic used on EMSX<GO> for basket creation and basket submission.

 * How long do DAY orders and complete orders stay on the blotter and in the API?** (Status = 8) In the old logic, the DAY orders stayed 4 hours after the exchange closed.
 The new logic is to extend